Marathon swimming at the 2024 Summer Olympics – Women's 10 kilometre: Qualification

-In addition to the athletes invited to fulfil the quota, any athletes who achieved the Olympic Qualification Time in either the 800 or 1500 metres freestyle were invited to compete.
+In addition to the athletes invited to fulfil the quota, any athletes who achieved the Olympic Qualification Time in either the 800 or 1500 metres freestyle were invited to compete, provided their respective NOC had not already entered two athletes.

 Background

 Ana Marcela Cunha of Brazil won the event at the previous Olympics, and she had won 16 open water swimming medals, including seven gold medals, at the World Championships.
 Sharon van Rouwendaal of the Netherlands won silver in the event at the previous Olympics, and she won the event at the 2016 Olympics.
 Van Rouwendaal also won this event at the 2022 and 2024 World Championships.
 Germany's Leonie Beck won silver at the 2022 World Championships and gold at the 2023 World Championships, while the US' Katie Grimes won bronze at the 2023 World Championships and was a two time World Junior open water champion.

 Water quality issues

-France spent €1.4–1.6 billion to clean up the Seine for the Olympic triathlons and marathon swimming events, (Note: Sources give conflicting figures between 1.4 to 1.6 billion euros.) but heavy rain in the lead-up to the Olympics caused bacteria levels to increase.
-Earlier in the Olympics, two consecutive training sessions for the triathlons were cancelled, and after the triathlon events took place a few of the competitors reported infections caused by E. coli – a bacteria that was being monitored in the Seine.
+France spent €1.4–1.6 billion to clean up the Seine for the Olympic triathlons and marathon swimming events, (Note: Sources give conflicting figures between 1.4 and 1.6 billion euros.) but heavy rain in the lead-up to the Olympics caused bacteria levels to increase.
+Earlier in the Olympics, two consecutive training sessions for the triathlons were cancelled, and after the triathlon events took place a few of the competitors reported infections caused by E. coli – a bacterium that was being monitored in the Seine.
 The Paris 2024 organisers later released a statement that said, "Paris 2024 wishes to remind everyone that the health and wellbeing of athletes is our top priority".

 A session in the river was scheduled to take place on 6 August, when the athletes would practice and acclimatize to the river's conditions.
 However, it was cancelled hours beforehand due to high enterococci levels.
 A day after, on 7 August, the acclimatization session went ahead, and on 8 August the race took place.